-Remember Me is a third person action game developed by Dontnod and will be published by Capcom.
+Remember Me is a third person action game developed by Dontnod and published by Capcom.
 The game is set in Paris.
 The player takes control of Nilin, an elite memory hunter who is not only incredibly athletic and trained in martial arts, but also has the special ability to access and modify people's memories.
 When her own memory is erased, Nilin begins her journey to reclaim her identity and discover how she can change the world.

 Originally, the title was announced at Gamescom 2011 under the name ADRIFT but had no publisher attached at that point.
 The game was re-revealed as Remember Me at Capcom's Gamescom 2012 press conference; it will be released in June 4th in the US (a slight delay from the previous targeted 'May' release) and June 7th in the UK for PC, Xbox 360 and Playstation 3.

 Remember Me is part third person platformer and part brawler with a slightly heavier emphasis on combat.
 As Nilin you will follow a linear mission path through the appropriately renamed futuristic Neo-Paris.
 Gameplay breaks down into navigating your environment by means of various acrobatics such as jumping from ledge to ledge and climbing pipes in order to reach out of the way access points and get to your mission objective.
 As Nilin regains her memories and receives new upgrades for her remixing gauntlet light traversal puzzles are introduced in the form of hitting switches from afar or "pick socketing" locks in order to open locked down entry points.
 The platforming segments get broken up by intermittent fight sequences that get more complex as new enemy types requiring new strategies get introduced into the mix.